moe-naj/adversarial_ai_attacks_project_2026/README.md

 Both models are evaluated and deployed behind a lightweight REST service that accepts prediction requests.
 A Python client is used to test the service against random images, confirming end-to-end functionality.

-**This service is the main attack target for all adversarial work in the chapters that follow.**
+**This service is the main attack target for all adversarial work in the projects that follow.**

 ---